alogaday/100DaysOfML/README.md

 Day 3: 4th February:

-	- KNN model
+	- KNN model:

 		- no training required, the training data points acts as training the model
 		- no parameters to tune
 		- pick the nearest K value to determine the target class
 		- for regression problems, average of the K nearest data points
 		- standadize the data so that distance will be calcualted correctly

-	- Normalization vs. standardization
+	- Normalization vs. standardization:

 		- https://medium.com/@zaidalissa/standardization-vs-normalization-da7a3a308c64
 		- standardization is to make the data in the gaussian distribution, i.e. mean = 0, std = 1
 		- standardization = (X-mean)/std